RyanLLLLLL/tetris/README.md

 	- "game.hard_drop()" to hard drop (move piece down to bottom)
 	- "game.rotate()" to rotate piece right

-- The use these variables to get info about the game:
+- Use these variables to get info about the game:
 	- "game.grid[x][y]['color']" to get the color of a piece at (x, y) in a (r, g, b) format
 	- "game.score" to get a int of the current score
 	- "game.lines" to get a int of the number of lines cleared